 Wild at Heart Winter Refugees October 2016 We enjoy an amazing relationship with Wild at Heart Rescue on the MS Gulf Coast (Vancleave, MS).
 They have truly been a blessing to us this year, and have helped with several rescues we've had.
 So, when they asked if we could care for a few of their turtles over the winter, we were happy to help them in any way we could.
 We took in 12 turtles total.
 Sadly, one of the turtles didn't make it through winter; however, the other 11 turtles were taken back on April 15, 2017.
 After vet checkups, several of those 11, plus 6 other turtles in Wild at Heart's care, were released back to the wild that day.
 If you'd like to see some of the miracles Wild at Heart performs for turtles, and all other wildlife, please give them a look. www.facebook.com/WildatHeartRescue/?fref=ts

 Primo September 2016 Fall 2016 has really been more of an extended summer.
 With temperatures still hovering in the 80s and 90s, turtles are still actively roaming about.
 This poor guy found himself in the middle of a major highway in the Jackson area (Lakeland Drive).
 He was hit - twice - but miraculously survived.
 Two guardian angels saw him get hit, and rushed in to save him.
-He wound up having to have an arm amputated, but he should make a full recovery.
-We hope to release him in spring.
+He wound up having to have an arm amputated, but he made a full recovery and was released in summer of 2017.

 Chewy August 2016 Chewy is a juvenile three-toed box turtle that had the misfortune of becoming a chew toy for a dog.
 Thankfully, the dog's behavior was noticed before too much damage was done.
 He'll need quite a lot more healing, and will forever be missing pieces of his shell, but he will survive and lead a normal life.
 As of this writing (October 2016), he's eating and functioning completely normal.
 Update: ADOPTED, May 2017!